peterlmajors/The_Perfect_Bracket/README.md

 games, we will measure our performance pre-game against betting lines and other prediction sites.
 Following each round, we will evaluate game via metrics such as Brier score and log loss. </p2>

-<h2> API: </h2> <p2> Scripts for accessing data and saving to local machine via the cbbdata library in R. This library retrieves advanced statsitics
-                and box scores from Barttovik, ESPN, Kenpom, and various other college baskebtall resources.

 # How To Use

 * (1) Clone repo to your local machine and ensure you have all Python packages in the requirements.txt folder.